 Japan is a phenomenal country.
 I could spend a whole post listing the various things I love about it.
 Its flame-coloured torii gates, the sounds of birdsong on the Tokyo metro, the roaming deer…

-I’m by no means an expert, but I’ve drawn on my own research and experiences to provide some ideas and advice to help plan your own Japan trip!
-Along with a 14 day Japan itinerary, I’ve included pre-planning tips, a breakdown of our expenses and even some lovely alternative itineraries from other sources.
+I’m by no means an expert on Japan.
+But I’ve drawn on my own research and experiences to provide some ideas and advice to help plan your own trip.
+Along with a 14 day Japan itinerary, I’ve included pre-planning tips, a breakdown of our expenses and even some alternative itineraries from other sources.
 Enjoy!

 Our 5 days in and around Tokyo were the first stop on our 16 day Japan trip.
 We absolutely loved it!
 Even in the chilly February weather, I had so much fun I could have easily stayed the whole fortnight there.
 Here’s a day-by-day breakdown/itinerary of things to do in Tokyo!

 As you may have gathered, I often seek out cultural and historic locations when travelling.
 Nara was no exception.
 When I read that it was established in 710 as the first permanent capital of Japan, I was sold.
 (The fact that its historic monuments are also UNESCO listed didn’t hurt either!)
 Continue reading →